Friday, November 1, 2024

 • Expulsion from school

-Another prudential reason not to cheat is that in subjects learned sequentially, cheating only postpones inevitable failure.
+Another reason not to cheat is that it's particularly dumb to do so in subjects that are learned sequentially.
+Here cheating only postpones inevitable failure.
 Let’s say someone cheats his way through an introductory math or foreign language course.
-His or her lack of actual ability typically catches up with them in the very next course.
-The same applies to many other subjects.
+His or her lack of actual accomplishment typically catches up with them in the very next course.
+The same applies to many other subjects of that nature.
 The odds that cheaters can keep cheating their way through school get slimmer and slimmer as the cheater "advances."

 We see, then, that there are solid practical reasons not to cheat.